*D. Borthakur, PhD (Chair)—plant-microbe interaction, plant biotechnology

 R. Jha, PhD—animal nutrition, feed evaluation, carbohydrate metabolism, gut physiology and health

-W. Jia, PhD—cancer metabolism, biomarket discovery, metabolic disorders & gastrointestinal cancer
+W. Jia, PhD—cancer metabolism, biomarket discovery, metabolic disorders and gastrointestinal cancer

 S. Jun, PhD—food engineering